Hey there every peoples!

 Poking around the internet led me to this FossilForum thread about a juvenile T. rex nicknamed “Baby Bob”.
 Baby Bob was found by a commercial outfit and even made an appearance at the Tuscon Gem and Mineral Show.
 This Fossil Forum thread indicates that Baby Bob is in fact the specimen that was on display at the University of Kansas.
 The discoverers are adamant that they want to try and get it into a museum.
 But given the crapfests involving “Tinker” and the Montana Dueling Dinosaurs, I’ll believe it when I see it.

 Commercialists love to declare that they play a vital role in paleontology but considering all the cases they botched over the years they have a lot of goodwill to build before the paleo community will take them seriously.
 Fossils are priceless relics of the ancient earth, not cash cows.
 I mean, look how much potential their specimens have to solve one of the longest running debates in modern paleontology.
 Yet they can’t because their owners slap price tags on them, almost always out of the reach of museums.
 They say money isn’t the reason.
-But if that is the case, then why did the owners of the Montana Dueling Dinosaurs not take that museum’s offer?
+But if that is the case, then why did the owners of the Montana Dueling Dinosaurs refuse a lower offer?
 If that covered all the expenses and landed the specimens in a museum, shouldn’t they have done it in a heartbeat?
 Hell the guy who found them said he thought they were worth $15 million (remember, they were auctioned at $9 million).
 It’s greed plain and simple.
 If money is so important, then donate the specimen to a museum and make it a tax right write-off.
 Most museums are registered 501 non-profits so any donation is tax deductible (at least in theory).
 Everyone wins in that scenario.
 But because all these specimens remain in private hands, with no indication they could end up in museums (except the Kansas one, if the rumor is false and they do indeed own it), Nanotyrannus as a species may be doomed to reside in taxonomic purgatory for all eternity.

 Nanotyrannus has had a rough ride.
 And it aint gonna smooth out any time soon.
 Many are steadfast that it has a leg to stand on, and others are convinced it’s deader than disco.
 And, any and all saving graces are tangled in the greedy fingers of non-scientists.
 I have long hoped Nanotyrannus is valid, because then it would put another large predator in the Hell Creek ecosystem (There are valid arguments that “Dakotaraptor” is not valid).
 The large carnivore guild of Late Cretaceous North America is so goddamn boring.
 It’s just a tyrannosaur and that’s it (because dromaeosaurs most likely took small prey, oviraptosaurs took small prey at best and were more likely omnivorous, and ornithomimosaurs were omnivores at best.
 I could just be jaded because of the diverse carnivore guilds found in the Cenozoic).
 Nanotyrannus would inject some much needed diversity into one of the most well known and studied fossil localities on Earth.
 I pray those other specimens can make their way into the academic sphere.
 They seem like they can really resolve this conflict once and for all.
 They would finally give Nanotyrannus that much needed paddle.